If you can BREATHE, you can sell.

 "We will, thanks," calls the prospect, thinking, "I hate salespeople."

-Website owners and digital content producers sometimes fall into the same trap, rushing in too fast with offers, invading the prospect's personal space with chat bots offering assistance, thrusting sales and great bargains upon them with popups, and nary a chance to breathe.
+Website owners and digital content producers sometimes fall into the same trap, rushing in too fast with offers, invading the prospect's personal space with chat bots offering assistance, thrusting sales and great bargains upon them with popups, giving prospects nary a chance to breathe.

 That way is to BREATHE.